bruslim/peerface/README.md

   peer.on('close', function(hadError) { ... });
   peer.on('error', function(err) { ... });

+  // send protocol messages to peer (returns promises)
+  // promise is resolved when message has been fully written
+  // to the underlying socket
-  // send protocol messages to peer peer.handshake(peerId, infoHash); // infohash buffer or base64 string peer.keepAlive();
+  peer.handshake(peerId, infoHash); // infohash buffer or base64 string
+  peer.keepAlive();
   peer.choke();